PRESSING PAST PENTECOST: FOURTEEN (EXCERPT OF THE FEASTS OF THE LORD)

 Hear the sufferings of Christ!
 We are to share His sufferings, for through them we are made perfect in the knowledge of God.

 When we cry to God day after day, night after night, and our prayers are not answered, we learn to hope in God, to trust in God, to rest in God.

-But thou art holy, O thou that inhabitest the praises of Israel.
+But you are holy, Enthroned in the praises of Israel.
 (Psalms 22:3)